Britney Spears: 2001–2002: Britney and Crossroads

 In January 2001, Spears hosted the 28th Annual American Music Awards, starred at Rock in Rio alongside NSYNC, and performed as a special guest in the Super Bowl XXXV halftime show headlined by Aerosmith and NSYNC.
 In February 2001, she signed a $7–8 million promotional deal with Pepsi and released another book co-written with her mother, A Mother's Gift.
-Her third studio album, Britney, was released in November 2001, with a funkier sound inspired by hip hop artists such as Jay-Z and the Neptunes.
-Britney debuted at number one on the Billboard 200 and reached top five positions in Australia, the United Kingdom, and mainland Europe, and has sold 10 million copies worldwide.
+Her third studio album, Britney, was released in November 2001, with a funkier sound inspired by hip-hop artists such as Jay-Z and the Neptunes.
+Britney debuted at number one on the Billboard 200 and reached top five positions in Australia, the UK, and mainland Europe, and has sold 10 million copies worldwide.

 Stephen Thomas Erlewine of AllMusic called Britney "the record where she strives to deepen her persona, making it more adult while still recognizably Britney. [...] it does sound like the work of a star who has now found and refined her voice, resulting in her best record yet".
 It was nominated for the Grammy Awards for Best Pop Vocal Album and Best Female Pop Vocal Performance for "Overprotected", and in 2007 it was named one of the best albums of the preceding 25 years by Entertainment Weekly.
 The lead single, "I'm a Slave 4 U", became a top-ten hit in several countries.

-Spears' performance of the single at the 2001 MTV Video Music Awards featured a caged tiger (wrangled by Bhagavan Antle) and a large albino python draped over her shoulders.
+Spears's performance of the single at the 2001 MTV Video Music Awards featured a caged tiger (wrangled by Bhagavan Antle) and a large albino python draped over her shoulders.
 It was harshly received by animal rights organization PETA, who claimed the animals were mistreated and scrapped plans for an anti-fur billboard that was to feature Spears.
-Jocelyn Vena of MTV News summarized Spears' performance at the ceremony, saying, "Draping herself in a white python and slithering around a steamy garden setting – surrounded by dancers in zebra and tiger outfits – Spears created one of the most striking visuals in the 27-year history of the show."
+Jocelyn Vena of MTV News summarized Spears's performance: "Draping herself in a white python and slithering around a steamy garden setting – surrounded by dancers in zebra and tiger outfits – Spears created one of the most striking visuals in the 27-year history of the show."